roman-milk/roman-milk.github.io/the-conversion-1.md

  Two weeks went by with no word from Harry or Vickie as to whether or not she was going to contest the divorce so I started preparing for the worst.
 In keeping with my promise to ruin Harry if he didn't convince Vickie to walk away I started to watch the videotapes to see just what I had to work with.
 I was amazed at what I found.
 Besides the city manager I found two councilmen and one county commissioner - all married - and several prominent local businessmen, also all married.

  There was tape on eleven of the seventeen assholes that were at my party and another eleven that I knew fairly well.
 The rest of the men on the tapes I didn't recognize, but it didn't matter, I had more than enough for what I was going to do.
-Report_Story #3